 The Poly G7500 starts at $4599.

-2. Logitech Group Video Conferencing Bundle – An audio/video conferencing bundle with HD video camera, speakerphone and expansion mics.
+2. Logitech Group Video Conferencing Bundle – Best for audio/video conference bundling.

-This tool evaluated highly for its Number of Participants features, which allow the camera and microphone to accommodate up to 20 individuals per meeting room, which is substantially more than other competitors.
+This tool scored highly for its Number of Participants features, which allow the camera and microphone to accommodate up to 20 individuals per meeting room, which is substantially more than other competitors.

 The Logitech Group Video Conferencing Bundle starts at $1299.